algosup/2023-2024-project-4-sportshield-team-2/Documents/userManual.md

 ### Anti-theft Cable

-The cable in itself got some adjustments to meet the resistance criteria. <br><br>
+#### The cable in itself got some adjustments to meet the resistance criteria.
-For physical security, we implemented a multi-layered cable and electromagnetic lock.<br>
+For physical security, a multi-layered cable and electromagnetic lock have been implemented.<br>
 Moreover, the cable automatically retracts into the housing and prevents unwinding when locked.